In many ways, I’m an altar boy gone wrong. (Sometimes VERY wrong.)

 Some other interesting facts:

-I definitely believe wine is fine on any cleanse.
+I definitely believe wine is fine on any juice cleanse.

 My favorite Christmas tradition is my sister’s best friend’s annual cookie bake-off in Connecticut where I’m famous for being the most impartial, impeccably honest, and rigorous cookie judge.

 I promptly return all my emails.

 I love watching lots and lots television (and not the stuff on PBS).

 Coffee has no effect on me whatsoever, yet I’ve recently overcome an addiction to Candy Crush on my ipad.

 Although I like to think of myself as very “go with the flow” I seem to have an outrageous number of strong opinions on countless unimportant topics.

 I got a letter of commendation for Literary Theory at Yale yet nearly flunked Latin.

-Although I’ve taught hundreds and hundreds of yoga classes, by far the most talked about is the one where I played three Britney Spears songs in a row.
+Although I’ve taught thousands of yoga classes, by far the most talked about is the one where I played three Britney Spears songs in a row.

 I don’t “get” twitter at all but I’m quite passionate about massage.

 And since I really love all personality assessment systems, I believe it’s the best way to get to know me fast.

 A Cancer Sun with a Scorpio Moon and Scorpio Ascendant;

 In Vedic Astrology I’m a Gemini with a Scorpio Moon and a Libra Ascendant;

 In Mayan astrology I’m a White Dog;